blocknotes/activeadmin_quill_editor/README.md

 ## Install

-_NOTE_: Ruby 2.7 is supported until version 1.1.0
+_NOTE_: the gem 2.x provide Quill 2.x, while Quill 1.x is provided with the gem version 1.x

 After installing Active Admin, add to your Gemfile: `gem 'activeadmin_quill_editor'` (and execute *bundle*)